The PRIMARY KEY constraint in SQL Server is a field or column which ensures that each entry in a table is uniquely recognized.

 );

-Create Primary Key Constraint Using Create Table statement
+Creating Primary Key Using Create Table Statement

 The following SQL query will create a Primary Key on the ID column when the Employee table is created.